unl-pal/argv-transformer/README.md

 - debug - run code with debugging logs and features on
 - debugLevel - what level of debug errors are reported
 - type - type of expression
-- minExpr - int minimum number of expressions required
+- minExpr - a minimum number of infix, prefix or postfix expression of the defined type encountered in a method
 - minIfStmt - int minimum number of if statements required
 - minParams - int minimum number of parameters required
 - minTypeExpr - int minimum number of type expressions required